 Since 2008, we have hedged part of our foreign currency exposures primarily against the U.S. dollars using foreign currency forward or option contracts.
 In addition to the requirement to provide collateral when entering into hedging contracts, there are notional limits on the size of the hedging transactions that we may enter into with any particular counterparty at any given time.
 While these contracts are intended to reduce the effects of fluctuations in foreign currency exchange rates, our hedging strategy does not mitigate the longer-term impacts of changes to foreign exchange rates.
 We do not enter into these contracts for trading purposes or speculation, and we believe all these contracts are entered into as hedges of underlying transactions.
 Nonetheless, these contracts involve costs and risks of their own in the form of transaction costs, credit requirements and counterparty risk.
 Also, the effectiveness of our hedging program may be limited due to cost effectiveness, cash management, exchange rate visibility and associated management judgment on exchange rate movement, and downside protection.
 We recorded a loss on change in foreign currency derivatives of \$21.3 million in 2019, a gain on change in foreign currency derivatives of \$22.8 million in 2021.
-These gains or losses on change in foreign currency derivatives are related to our hedging program.
-If our hedging program is not successful, or if we change our hedging activities in the future, we may experience significant unexpected expenses from fluctuations in exchange rates.
+These gains or losses on change in foreign currency derivatives of special currency derivatives of special currency derivatives of special currency derivatives in the future, we may experience significant unexpected expenses from fluctuations in exchange rates.